 Paul joined TWC in 2006 bringing his vast knowledge of the central coast eco-region.
 Paul’s deep understanding of landscape conservation has been key in building the health of our properties on the central coast and evaluating how they can help steward conservation in the surrounding areas.
 Paul manages all of TWC’s properties in the Alsea Bay, Beaver Creek and Yaquina basin.
 With his strong voice and keen understanding for partnership Paul has represented TWC on watershed councils and in partnering with state and federal agencies and private landowners.
 Paul has been working in conservation for many years and his love for the forests, streams, fish and birds is part of every aspect of his life.
 When he is not creating partners or managing TWC’s preserves you will still find him out in this amazing area hiking, birding and getting to know the critical habitats that species depend on.

-John van Staveren is a Professional Wetland Scientist and President of Pacific Habitat Services, Inc. For over 20 years he has worked on wetland projects throughout the Pacific Northwest and California.
-He has served on several state appointed Technical Advisory Committees concerning wetland policy in Oregon, has authored a chapter on freshwater wetland restoration, and has assisted numerous cities throughout Oregon with natural resource planning.
+John van Staveren is a Senior Professional Wetland Scientist and President of Pacific Habitat Services, Inc. For over 32 years he has worked on wetland projects throughout the Pacific Northwest and California.
+He has served on several state appointed Technical Advisory Committee concerning wetland policy in Oregon, has authored a chapter on freshwater wetland restoration, and has assisted numerous cities throughout Oregon with natural resource planning.
 He joined TWC as a natural outlet for his passion for wetlands.

 Althea Pratt Broome’s interests in culture, arts and environment led her to start the country’s first alternative school in Canby, Oregon and the Willowbrook summer arts camp for children.
 Her dedication and vision to Central Hedges Creek Marsh resulted in protection of the 57-acre marsh and the creation of The Wetlands Conservancy.